somdrabb/ivms-platform/README.md

 propectas.html → prospectus.html

-Improve production auth and security hardening

-Add screenshots and architecture diagrams

-Add tests for API and frontend modules

-Containerize with Docker

-Add CI/CD pipeline

-Summary
+Executive Summary

-IVMS is a unified retail operations platform built around one central backend and multiple role-specific frontends.
-It combines internal operations, customer-facing sales, register workflows, administration, and promotional tooling into one shared system.
+IVMS is a unified retail operations platform built on one central backend and multiple role-specific frontend applications.
+It brings together internal operations, customer-facing commerce, POS workflows, administrative tooling, and promotional content management within a single connected ecosystem.

-The codebase already shows strong practical capability.
-With cleaner structure, naming consistency, screenshots, and production hardening, it can become an even more professional GitHub and portfolio project.
+From an engineering and product perspective, the platform already demonstrates strong practical value through:

+multi-interface system design

+shared data architecture

+business-oriented workflow coverage

+customer-facing and internal-facing application layers

+operational scalability potential

+With continued structure refinement, production hardening, and stronger visual documentation, IVMS has the potential to evolve from a strong portfolio project into a highly compelling enterprise-style platform presentation.